TheRightWay/kms_seo/README.md

 ## KMS SEO

-Adds SEO support to KMS: meta tags fields, sitemap.xml generating, redirects, special {{ seo }} variable.
+Adds SEO support to KMS: meta tags fields for Pages, sitemap.xml generating, redirects, special {{ seo }} variable.

 Use "seo" object for accessing SEO settings for page or object.